Hieromon/AutoConnect/mkdocs/acjson.md

 ## Saving JSON document

-The sketch can persist AutoConnectElements as a JSON document and also uses [this function](achandling.md#saving-autoconnectelements-with-json) to save the values ​​entered on the custom Web page.
+the Sketch can persist AutoConnectElements as a JSON document and also uses [this function](achandling.md#saving-autoconnectelements-with-json) to save the values ​​entered on the custom Web page.
 And you can reload the saved JSON document into AutoConnectElements as the field in a custom Web page using the [load function](achandling.md#loading-autoconnectaux-autoconnectelements-with-json).